It’s most likely not your favorite thing to do with your dog, but checking out your dog’s poop is important.

 Then, walk away, catch your breath, and do it again.

-If you see no movement, you may want to try again with another (fresh) pile when the opportunity presents itself.
+If you see no movement, you may want to try again with another (fresh) pile of feces when the opportunity presents itself.
 You really need to be sure.

 The white specks are moving

-If you notice movement, then there’s a good chance your dog has a parasitic infection, and the most common is tapeworms.
-It could be hookworms or roundworms, but tapeworms are the most common.
+If you notice movement, then there’s a good chance your dog has a parasitic infection, and the most common is tapeworm infection.
+It could be hookworm or roundworm, but tapeworm infestation is the most common.
+What you may be seeing is tapeworm segments or tapeworm eggs in the dog stool.

 Catching this early means fairly simple treatment with high success.
 If it is an advanced case, the situation can be dire.

-You don’t need to take the entire poop pile; a “turd” or two will be fine.
+You don’t need to take the entire dog stool sample; a “turd” or two will be fine.

 The key here is that this allows your vet to make the most accurate diagnosis.